Kaamelott: The First Chapter: Production

 Astier planned to conclude the story of Kaamelott in a trilogy of films shortly after the end of the series in 2009, with the first one to be title Kaamelott Résistance ("Kaamelott Resistance"), that would conclude the story; he announced the project in July 2012 at Com!c Con' and had finished writing the three films by then.
 Although filming was originally announced to begin in 2013, various issues led to the project being repeatedly postponed.
 The first issue faced by Astier was the production company refusing to allocate him the rights to the series, leading to a legal battle.
 In January 2018, he was still struggling to finance it.

 After years of speculation, Astier unexpectedly announced on 22 January 2020 filming would begin a few days later.
 Shortly after the announcement, fake job offers for extras appeared and were inaccurately relayed in the media as legitimate, with Astier shortly denying those claims.

 Astier is producing the film alongside Henri Deneubourg and Agathe Sofer.
 On 17 December 2019, Christian Clavier, who portrayed the Jurisconsult in season five of the television series, confirmed that he would reprise his role in the film.

+Filming took place in the spring of 2019, in Le Bessat (Loire) and in the Auvergne-Rhône-Alpes Studios located at the Pôle PIXEL business in Villeurbanne (Metropolis of Lyon), as well as in Les Estables (Haute-Loire), at the Château de Murol in Murol (Puy-de-Dôme), but also in Bressieux (Isère), Bron (Metropolis of Lyon) and in Montélimar (Drôme).
+Filming also partially took place in Oman.